 - Samtian FL-3030A - the same light, but bi-color.
 Also sells under Andoer Travor FL-3030A, and Fositan FL-3030A.
 Bicolor is convenient, but with only 256 LEDs total, you lose a lot of output when the LEDs are split between tungsten and daylight.

-- Falcon Eyes RX-12T - this is the smaller version of the flex light we're using, under a different brand.
+- Falcon Eyes RX-12T - this is a smaller version of the flex light we're using, under a different brand.
 It has 280 LEDs at 34W.
 It also sells as a kit with a softbox, which we highly recommend (see below for more on that).

 Mostly, it’s the lack of a battery mount that makes the FL-3060 and FL-3060A a not particularly attractive option for us.
 You need to have a battery option for flexible lights - otherwise what's the point?
-The build quality, remote, and overall crazy low price makes it an easy purchase even if you don’t end up using it all that often.
+The build quality, remote, and overall crazy low price makes one of these a low-risk purchase even if you don’t end up using it all that often.
 But for our buck, the Soonwell FB-21 is a better investment if you want the 2x1 size.

 We originally bought a couple of the Soonwell SW-18T, which is a daylight mat roughly 18x24 inches across, and only about 10mm thin.
-It draws 62W of power, with an advertised 792 LEDs at a very wide beam angle (the specs say 10-360 degrees, which doesn’t really make sense, but oh well).
+It draws 62W of power, with an advertised 504 LEDs at a very wide beam angle.
 It claims 2500 lux at 1 meter, with a CRI rating of 95.